Certora/Documentation/docs/prover/approx/hashing.md

 the program.

-On the other hand, if we change the contract to leave `slotAddress` uninitialized, then Certora Prover will return a violation, since then it an choose the the values such that `keccak(2, preImage)` == `slotAddress`.
+On the other hand, if we change the contract to leave `slotAddress` uninitialized, then Certora Prover will return a violation, since then it can choose the values such that `keccak(2, preImage)` == `slotAddress`.

 ```{note}
 The reader may wonder at first whether this means that the Certora Prover computes